 It’s lightweight

-Running SaaS applications typically doesn’t require as many computing resources as on-premises software.
+Running SaaS applications typically doesn’t require as many computing resources as on-prem software.

 No need for software updates